Woodburn, Indiana: History

 two large, accidental fires in the area Joseph Edgerton sent his son Edward Edgerton to Woodburn to sell off large tracts of land for farming.

 This area was first known as Phelps Station due to the train depot.
 There were five families and a post office.
 In September 1865 the town was again platted with the name Woodburn due to the enormous wood burnings to clear the land.
 In 1895 a group of local men decided to incorporate the town into Shirley City in honor of Senator Robert B Shirley.

 Once again in 1956 a special meeting was called where the decision was made to return the name to Woodburn and officially become the smallest 5th class city in Indiana.

 The hard working pioneers who migrated to this area are to be commended for clearing the land for cultivation and implementing the drainage system.
 This cleared the way for commerce in the city.

 The Stucky brothers started their business in Woodburn selling farm implements and repair.
 The grain elevator and train station were the leading businesses in the early days.
 Soon the small city became self-contained with everything from a bank, to grocery stores, drug store, furniture, doctors, blacksmith, restaurants, taverns, stockyard, hotel, butcher shop, brick and tile mill, automobiles, schools and churches.

 Due to limited roads and abundant local business, community members did not have to travel outside of Woodburn for their basic needs.

+The area surrounding Woodburn was struck by an EF-3 tornado on August 24, 2016.